-Biden denies sexual assault allegation, in his first statement on Tara Reade's claims
+Biden denies sexual assault allegation, in his first comments on Tara Reade's claims

-Presumptive Democratic presidential nominee Joe Biden on Friday denied allegations of sexual assault leveled against him by former staffer Tara Reade, personally addressing the claims for the first time more than a month after she went public with the accusations.
+Presumptive Democratic presidential nominee Joe Biden on Friday denied allegations of sexual assault leveled against him by former Senate staffer Tara Reade, personally addressing the claims for the first time more than a month after she went public with the accusations.

 "They aren’t true.
 This never happened," Biden said in a written statement put out by his campaign.